UPDATED at 12:35 p.m. on Aug. 20 with statement from St. Louis Medical Examiner's Office saying the autopsy would take eight to 15 weeks.

 Police say the homicide division is investigating what happened, which is standard procedure for all in-custody deaths.
 St. Louis Public Radio has requested an autopsy report from the city’s Medical Examiner’s Office.
-Officials said it would take a week to complete the autopsy.
+Officials said it would take eight to 15 weeks to complete the autopsy.

 Payton’s family members said they were shocked to hear their relative had died.
 They say they don’t know much else about the circumstances of his death, despite requesting more information from police and the coroner's office over the last few days.

 “What happened to him, we don’t know.
 We don’t know.
 And, most likely, we won’t ever really know the truth,” relative Celestine Buford told the small crowd.

 Buford said Payton had been in jail since January and had a court date coming up.
 She and other relatives said they did not know why he was in jail, but attributed his death to jail conditions.

 City jail records show Payton was arrested on Jan.
 25. He was charged with possession of an unlawful firearm.
 Court records, which spell the man’s middle name “Lyen,” also list marijuana possession among the charges.
 Records show his next court date was scheduled for a date in October.